-In Sudden Death games, player starts the game with 1 life.
-If your chosen team loses their fixture, you lose your only life and go out of the game.
-If your chosen team draws or wins, you don't lose your life and stay to fight another day.
+In Sudden Death games, players start the game with 1 life.
+If your chosen team loses or draws their fixture, you lose your only life and go out of the game.
+If your chosen team wins, you don't lose your life and stay to fight another day.
 Sudden Death league games last an average of 1 to 5 weeks.

 In 1UP games, every player starts the game with 4 lives.
 If your chosen team loses their fixture, you lose 3 lives.
 If your chosen team draws, you lose 1 life but if they win, you gain 1 life.
 In this game, there's no limit to the number of lives you can gain if you keep chosing winning teams.
 1UP league games last an average of 5 to 10 weeks.